nhopkins13/FPGraphics/README.txt

 SPACE: jump

 SECTION B:
+Vehicle moves along bezier curve when it jumps.

 SECTION C:
+The ground is textured.
+The coins are a particle system, which also implements a texture.

 SECTION D:
 Dynamic light: when the vehicle becomes too close to an object it might crash into, a spotlight will be shown on the object.